What is a Park Home?

 A park home is a detached bungalow-style home, usually set in a private estate, where they're located on plots known as 'pitches'.

-In law, they are known as 'mobile homes' and are covered by their own legislation - the Mobile Homes Act 1983, as amended by the Housing Act 2004, and more recently the Mobile Homes Act 2013 (in England) - there is also legal provisions in Wales and Scotland.
+In law, they are known as 'mobile homes' and are covered by their own legislation - the Mobile Homes Act 1983, as amended by the Housing Act 2004, and the Mobile Homes Act 2013 (in England) - there are also legal provisions in Wales, Northern Ireland and Scotland.
 Park homes are built to comply with British Standard BS3632, which dictates stringent health and safety standards.
 For more about the legalities click here.

 There is enormous flexibility in design, layout and size.
 A park home usually has between one and three bedrooms, sometimes with an ensuite, plus a sitting room, dining area, fully fitted kitchen and bathroom/s.
 Most have manageable gardens and plenty of parking spaces; some have garages.